olmallet81/URT/README.md

    }
 }
 ```
 The benchmark is run on small sample sizes from 100 to 500 (10000 iterations) and large sample sizes from 1000 to 5000 (1000 iterations) for double and single precision types.
-We choose to compare the linear algebra libraries performances on a complex unit-root test as ADF with lag length optimization by AIC criterion minimization.
+We choose to compare the linear algebra libraries performances on a time consuming unit-root test such as ADF with constant and lag length optimization by AIC criterion minimization.

-NB: The URT libraries have been built single-threaded, the research for the optimal lag in the ADF test selected will be done using one thread only.
-The machine on which this benchmark has been run is equipped with Intel Core i5-3210M @ 2.50GHz and 6GB of RAM.
+NB: The URT libraries have been built single-threaded meaning that the research for the optimal lag in the ADF test will be done using one thread only.
+The machine on which this benchmark has been run is equipped with a processor Intel Core i5-3210M @ 2.50GHz and 6GB of RAM.
 The Intel Turbo Boost has been turned off to keep the processor running at a constant frequency through the different simulations.

 The following graphs show the results obtained.